hadi-alnehlawi/Securrency/README.md

 $ sh Migrate/run-ci.sh
 ```
 ### Deploy ###
-The deployment steps are packaged in one file
+The deployment steps are packaged in one file:
 ```
 $ sudo sh Migrate/run-cd.sh
 ```